 Young man carrying heavy merchandise in the streets of Mexico City.

-Young man carrying have merchandise in the streets of Mexico City* I also made this as a watercolor in the digital media, for my Fine Art America gallery:
+* I also made this as a watercolor in the digital media, for my Fine Art America gallery:

 At the Bistro in Quebec, Canada